akka/akka-management/docs/src/main/paradox/discovery/kubernetes.md

 As described above, it is uncommon to use the Kubernetes API discovery mechanism as your default discovery mechanism.
 When using it with Akka Cluster Bootstrap, it is sufficient to configure it as described @ref[here](../bootstrap/kubernetes-api.md).
-To load it manually, use `loadServiceDiscovery` on the `Discovery` extension:
+Otherwise, to load it manually, use `loadServiceDiscovery` on the `Discovery` extension:

 Scala
 :  @@snip [KubernetesApiServiceDiscoverySpec.scala](/discovery-kubernetes-api/src/test/scala/akka/discovery/kubernetes/KubernetesApiServiceDiscoverySpec.scala) { #kubernetes-api-discovery }